The Week in Pictures: Oct. 17 - 24

 Photo was made available on Oct.
 23.

-A man looks at a thunderstorm above the Mediterranean sea in Nice, France, on Oct.
+A man looks at a thunderstorm in Nice, France, on Oct.
 23.

 Late Spanish dictator Francisco Franco's relatives carry his coffin after the exhumation at The Valle de los Caidos (The Valley of the Fallen) in San Lorenzo de El Escorial, Spain, on Oct.
 24.